robhiddinga/Fietslader/README.md

 # Fietslader
-domoticz script to detect loading state and  turn off
+domoticz script to detect loading state and turn uinit off To prevend fire in your shed from overheated units.

 I have my bike loader on a NAS-WR01ZE
 This one has a switch so I can turn it on when parking my bike